 In memory of the leading women of Ashraf slain on September 1, 2013

 The struggle by the Iranian opposition movement is being led by selfless women who have sacrificed everything in their own lives to bring freedom and democracy to their people in Iran.
 Over the years, these leading women have become indispensable to the Iranian opposition in its struggle for regime change and democracy.
-So, at every crucial juncture, women are seen playing their crucial role in the movement.
+So, at every crucial juncture, Iran’s leading women are seen playing a crucial role in the movement.

 One such watershed moment took place on September 1, 2013, in Ashraf.

 Ashraf represented the spirit and symbol of the democratic struggle for regime change in Iran.
 On September 1, 2013, as the Iranian regime was preparing to sit at the negotiating table in Geneva over its nuclear program, hitmen raided the unarmed, innocent, and legally protected civilians at Camp Ashraf, the 30-year seat of the Iranian opposition, the People’s Mojahedin Organization of Iran (PMOI/MEK), in Iraq.

 In this great crime against humanity, Iraqi special forces and Iranian commandos raided the camp at around 5 a.m. and machine-gunned the unarmed and defenseless residents of Ashraf.